 Title VII of the Civil Rights Act prohibits employers of more than 15 employees from discriminating against applicants and employees because of sex with regard to hiring, firing, pay, job assignments, promotions, layoffs, training, benefits and other terms and conditions of employment.

-Common Examples of Sex Discrimination Include:
+Some Examples of Sex Discrimination Include:

-- Unequal pay: Differing incomes for men and women, even when their jobs require comparable job skills, effort, responsibility and working conditions.
+- Unequal Pay: Differing incomes for men and women, even when their jobs require comparable job skills, effort, responsibility and working conditions.

-- Differing job responsibilities: Men and women assigned to job duties that reflect a historical bias, such as men lifting objects and woman performing clerical tasks.
+- Differing Job Responsibilities: Men and women assigned to job duties that reflect a historical bias, such as men lifting objects and woman performing clerical tasks.